galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-strands/tutorial.md

 >
 > **Method 1**
 >
 > 1. Open the dataset preview by *clicking* on the name of the `Genes, forward strand` dataset.
-This shows an icon than the uploaded `Genes` dataset did not: a looping arrow.
+This shows an icon than the uploaded `Genes chr22` dataset did not: a looping arrow.
 > 1. *Click* the **looping arrow** ("Run this job again") icon.
 This won't actually run the job again.
 What it will do is bring up the Filter tool form with *the exact same settings that were used to produce this dataset.*
 > 1. Rather than run Filter again with the same settings, *change* **Condition** to `c6 == "-"`
 > 1. *Click* the **Execute** button.